-The compensation plans for roofing salesman pay are almost always based on an as earned commission struture.
+The compensation plans for roofing salesman pay are almost always based on an as earned commission structure.

-The vast majority of residential roofing sales opportunities are as an independent contractor, contract labor, or subcontractor working for an 1099 tax form.
+The vast majority of residential roofing sales opportunities are 1099 as an independent contractor, contract labor, or a subcontractor.

-While there are a few employee salary sales positions out there, they are primarily in commercial roofing, and most of those require extensive experience and proven sales performance.
+While there are a few W2 employee salary sales positions out there, most are in commercial roofing, and most of those require extensive experience with a track record of proven sales performance.